atrapashka/Simple-Forecast/README.md

 - You can see daily and hourly weather in real time.
 - You can find your city or place (not ready, still in process)
 - Planning to add: MapKit, CoreData, searcbar, language localization, screen with favourite places.
-- Planning to improve: code, UI/UX, GCD & Memory management
+- Planning to improve: code, update UI, GCD & Memory management

 <h1 align="center">
   Technology stack 💻